The Oracle and The Prism: A Decoupled and Efficient Framework for Generative Recommendation Explanation: Abstract

 \section{Abstract}

 The integration of Large Language Models (LLMs) into explainable recommendation systems often leads to a performance-efficiency trade-off in end-to-end architectures, where joint optimization of ranking and explanation can result in suboptimal compromises.
-To resolve this, we propose \textbf{Prism}, a novel \textbf{decoupled} framework that rigorously separates the recommendation process into a dedicated ranking stage and an explanation generation stage.
+To resolve this, we propose Prism, a novel \textbf{decoupled framework} that rigorously separates the recommendation process into a dedicated ranking stage and an explanation generation stage.

-Inspired by knowledge distillation, Prism leverages a powerful teacher LLM (\textit{e.g.}, FLAN-T5-XXL) as an \textbf{Oracle} to produce high-fidelity explanatory knowledge.
-A compact, fine-tuned student model (\textit{e.g.}, BART-Base), the \textbf{Prism}, then specializes in synthesizing this knowledge into personalized explanations.
 This decomposition ensures that each component is optimized for its specific objective, eliminating inherent conflicts in coupled models.

-Extensive experiments on benchmark datasets demonstrate that our 140M-parameter Prism model significantly outperforms its 11B-parameter teacher in human evaluations of \textbf{faithfulness} and \textbf{personalization}, while achieving a 24$\times$ speedup and a 10$\times$ reduction in memory consumption during inference.
-These results validate that decoupling, coupled with targeted distillation, provides an efficient and effective pathway to high-quality explainable recommendation.
+Inspired by knowledge distillation, Prism leverages a powerful, instruction-following teacher LLM (FLAN-T5-XXL) as an Oracle to produce high-fidelity explanatory knowledge.
+A compact, fine-tuned student model (BART-Base), the Prism, then specializes in synthesizing this knowledge into personalized explanations.
+Our extensive experiments on benchmark datasets reveal a key finding: the distillation process not only transfers knowledge but also acts as a \textbf{noise filter}.
+Our 140M-parameter Prism model significantly outperforms its 11B-parameter teacher in human evaluations of \textbf{faithfulness and personalization}, demonstrating an emergent ability to correct hallucinations present in the teacher's outputs.
+While achieving a 24x speedup and a 10x reduction in memory consumption, our analysis validates that decoupling, coupled with targeted distillation, provides an efficient and effective pathway to high-quality, and perhaps more importantly, trustworthy explainable recommendation.

 \keywords{Recommender Systems, Explainable Recommendation, Large Language Models, Generative Explanation, Knowledge Distillation}

 \ccsdesc[500]{Information systems~Recommender systems} \ccsdesc[300]{Computing methodologies~Natural language processing}